 - The median wait time to reach an agent is 75 seconds.
 One national bank had a faulty Toll free number that didn’t work.

-Suggestion – Changes can be done in the IVR message length, Optimization of message at each node to reduce this wait time.
+Suggestion – Changes can be done in the IVR system message length, Optimization of message at each node to reduce this wait time.
 Use of Speech recognition, even on a limited basis, would significantly reduce the wait times.

-- Most banks have a standard IVR which prompts user for language choice and then starts a secondary menu.
+- Most banks have a standard IVR system which prompts user for language choice and then starts a secondary menu.

 Suggestion – 2-3 level prompts is the optimal for information to be received via a call.
 5-6 prompts typically frustrates customers and also results in longer wait times.
 A key intervention here would be to identify existing & repeat customers linked with information from the CRM, and skip a couple of prompts in the IVR.
 Example – if I am an ICICI customer and I call, the system should automatically identify me and skip the language prompt & the standard balance enquiry message.
 They can decide to further personalize this interaction & directly connect me to an agent.